cetz-package/cetz/src/drawable.typ

 /// Adds `tags` to one or more drawables.
 ///
-/// - drawables (drawable, array) A single drawable or an array of drawables.
+/// - drawables (drawable, array): A single drawable or an array of type:drawable.
-/// - ..tags (str) The list of tags to add to the drawable
+/// - ..tags (str): The list of tags to add to the drawable
+/// -> drawable A single drawable
-/// -> (drawable, array)
+/// -> array An array of type:drawable
 #let apply-tags(drawables, ..tags) = {
   let tags = tags.pos().filter(v => v != none)
   assert(tags.all(v => type(v) == str))